HowidaSamir/BaseRecalibration_Benchmarking/Proposal.md

 The applied datasets in this project were downloaded from:

 •	https://www.ncbi.nlm.nih.gov/sra/SRX4941314[accn]

 •	https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP053196

 •	ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz

-Each dataset was aligned to a reference genome by using BWA mem (https://github.com/molgenis/NGS_DNA); resulting in the generation of sam files which later were converted to sorted bam files using samtools.
+Each dataset was aligned to a reference genome by using Bowtie2 (https://github.com/molgenis/NGS_DNA); resulting in the generation of sam files which later were converted to sorted bam files using samtools.

 *Methods*